s0ders/akira.sh/content/posts/channel-patterns.md

 Specifically, the method that interest us are:

 - `Background`, returns the current goroutine context.
-Each `With[..]` method builds upon an existing context which can be retrieved using this function.
+Each `With[...]` method builds upon an existing context which can be retrieved using this function.

 - `WithCancel`, returns a cancel function that can be used to cancel the goroutines using that context.
 - `WithTimeout`, can cancel goroutine using it after the given duration has passed.